asnassif/Digital-Wealth-Manager/README.md

 ## Scope:

-To create an Application which can provide any individual ivestor with the same type of investment advise/recommendations, which any Wealth Manager could provide His clients with.
+To create an Application which can provide any individual ivestor with the same type of investment advise/recommendations, which a Wealth Manager could provide His clients with.

-The advantages of this App over real Wealth Manager are mainly:
+The advantages of this App over real Wealth Manager sare mainly:
-`24/7 availability`
+`availability 24/7`
 `Comparatively lower paid fees compared to real Wealth Managers

 ```##python
-Main Data Source:
+`Main Data Source:`

 ```
 * `Real Time Stock Market API`